PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm.md

   an issue in the Pod Network providers' issue tracker and get the issue triaged there.
 - If you install a version of Docker older than 1.12.1, remove the `MountFlags=slave` option when booting `dockerd` with `systemd` and restart `docker`.
 You can see the MountFlags in `/usr/lib/systemd/system/docker.service`.
-  MountFlags can interfere with volumes mounted by Kubernetes, and put the Pods in `CrashLoopBackOff` state.
+  MountFlags can interfere with volumes mounted by PlaidCloud, and put the Pods in `CrashLoopBackOff` state.
-  The error happens when Kubernetes does not find `var/run/secrets/kubernetes.io/serviceaccount` files.
+  The error happens when PlaidCloud does not find `var/run/secrets/PlaidCloud.io/serviceaccount` files.

 ## `coredns` is stuck in the `Pending` state